seattle-javascript-401d25/20-first-group-project/README.md

 ![cf](https://i.imgur.com/7v5ASc8.png) Lab 20: Project Week Kickoff - Group Deployment of Basic Authentication
 ======

-### The deadline for FULL POINTS for this assignment is *Friday, June 6 by 11:59 p.m*.
+### The deadline for FULL POINTS for this assignment is *Friday, July 6 by 11:59 p.m*.
 There will be NO grace period offered on this assignment.
 Any submissions past this deadline will be docked 2 late points.

 ## Instructions